dasch-swiss/dsp-ui-lib/docs/how-to-use/search/index.md

 ## Components

 This module contains various components to search.
 The main component is the dsp-search-panel, which contains the dsp-fulltext-search, dsp-advanced-search and dsp-expert-search.
-All of them can be used standalone or in combination in dsp-search-panel.
+All of them can be used individually or in combination in dsp-search-panel.

 ### [Search panel](/developers/dsp-ui/documentation/search/search-panel)